jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 * Create a passing test that demonstrates the questionable behavior, but give it a name that questions that behavior.
 For example, if Ron didn’t confirm the `BatchResults` error, I would have created a test with the name: `getPassed_ReturnsIdsAddedViaAddFailedAndAddInterrupted_SHOULD_IT`.
 Adding `SHOULD_IT` change the indicative form of the test name into a question.
 * Create a ticket just that describes the questionable behavior, why you question it, and reference the `SHOULD_IT` test.

 Hopefully the ticket will be assigned to someone who has more domain knowledge than you.
-If the behavior is correct as-is, then the only update needed is to remove `SHOULD_IT` from the test name, and now we have a test that declares that the behavior is correct, even if it might look a bit shady.
+If the behavior is correct as-is, then the only update needed is to remove `SHOULD_IT` from the test name, and now we have a test that declares that the behavior is correct, even if it might still look a little questionable.

 If the behavior is incorrect, then a new failing test that defines the correct behavior should be created.
 The implementation can then be modified to pass the new test, which will cause the previous passing `SHOULD_IT` test to fail.
 The `SHOULD_IT` test can then be removed.